The government strongly recommend the use of synthetic phonics when teaching early literacy skills to children. In Early Years and

 Using RWI, the children learn to read effortlessly so they can put all their energy into comprehending what they read.
 It also allows them to spell effortlessly so they can put all their energy into composing what they write.
 We group children homogeneously, according to their progress in reading rather than their writing.
 The children are assessed every half term and grouped according to their ability.
 They will work with a RWI trained teacher or teaching assistant.
 In addition to the daily RWI lessons, children will also have an additional speed sound lesson in the afternoon with their own teacher.

-The Read Write Inc Leaders are Mrs Arnold and Miss Porter.
+The Read Write Inc Lead is Miss Porter.
 If you have any questions or need any guidance on the programme, please email the school office or give them a call and they will arrange an appointment for you.

 When using RWI to read the children will: